Fertility & Third-Party Reproduction

 What types of fertility and third-party reproduction assessments do we offer?

 We offer assessments/counselling for fertility procedures involving your own gametes (i.e., intrauterine insemination, in vitro fertilization, egg freezing) or for third-party reproduction (sperm/egg/embryo donation or gestational surrogacy).
 Through interviewing and discussions we help individuals and couples to prepare for assisted reproduction procedures and to consider the necessary emotional, physical, parenting, social and legal implications (e.g., managing medical procedures, attachment, disclosure).
-Our assessments also include psychological testing when needed in order to provide psychological profiles to assess appropriateness for involvement in assisted reproductive procedures (e.g., surrogacy) and we provide psychological letters or comprehensive reports as required by your fertility clinic or lawyer.
+Assessments in this Service also include psychological testing when needed in order to provide psychological profiles to assess appropriateness for involvement in assisted reproductive procedures (e.g., surrogacy) and we provide psychological letters or comprehensive reports as required by your fertility clinic or lawyer.

 Do any of these items apply to you?